 If you’re driving, do not miss the scenic route de Caux which takes you up on a high zig-zag road, giving you elevated views over the lake.
 The rochers de naye may have snow on them in February but they make for an exhilarating hike if you wrap up warm.

-This Swiss city is also know for its music fests.
-The Montreux Jazz Festival is a music festival in Switzerland, held in early July ever year in Montreux on the Lake Geneva shoreline.
-It is the second largest annual jazz festival in the world after Canada’s Montreal International Jazz Festival.
+This Swiss city is also known for its music fests.
+The Montreux Jazz Festival is a music festival in Switzerland, held in early July every year in Montreux on the Lake Geneva shoreline.
+It is the second-largest annual jazz festival in the world after Canada’s Montreal International Jazz Festival.

 Important resources – Best cities to visit in Switzerland Travel

-Let’s talk a little about Switzerland in preparation of your trip.
+Let’s talk a little about Switzerland in preparation for your trip.

 If this is your first time to Europe, read our handy guide – Planning a trip to Europe 101.

 As Switzerland is not a part of the EU, the Euro is not the official currency, but it is widely accepted.
 Swiss Francs is the official currency of Switzerland.
 The conversion rate of Euros and Swiss Francs are almost at par.

 If you pay in euros (cash), you will receive francs in return.
 Credit cards are widely accepted in all major Swiss cities.